While we’d love to think that boys and girls start on the same level at school, sadly this is not the case.

 Research shows boys are behind

-Maggie Dent is an author, parenting educator and mother of four and she explains that brain development and brain chemistry differs between the two genders.
+Maggie Dent is an author, parenting educator and mother of four and she explains that brain development and brain chemistry differs between the two sexes.
 This results in different experiences of starting school.

 Listen to Maggie Dent on Feed Play Love: